 Creates a new form in the document.
 To create a subform add the new form under the desired parent form.

 Creates a hidden control in the selected form that is not visible on screen and is hidden from the user.
 A hidden control serves to include data that is transmitted together with the form.
 It contains additional information or clarifying text that you can specify when creating the form through the Special Properties of the control.
 Select the entry of the hidden control in the Form Navigator and select the Properties command.

-You can copy controls in the document through the clipboard (shortcut keys Command Ctrl+C for copying and Command Ctrl+V for inserting).
-You can copy hidden controls in the Form Navigator by using drag-and-drop while keeping the Command Ctrl key pressed.
+You can copy controls in the document through the clipboard (shortcut keys Form Navigator by using drag-and-drop while keeping the key pressed.+C for copying and +V for inserting).
+You can copy hidden controls in the

 Deletes the selected entry.
 This allows you to delete individual form components as well as whole forms with one mouse click.